springboardmentor28126j/SwiftVisa-AI-Based-Visa-Eligibility-Screening-Agent-Batch13/README.md

 ---

-# 🎯 Project Goal
+# Project Goal

 The goal of Milestone 1 is to prepare visa policy data and build a smart search system using AI.
 This milestone creates the base system for the Visa Eligibility Screening Agent.

 ---

-# 🧭 What We Did (Step-by-Step)
+#  What Was Done (Step-by-Step)

 Below is the complete process in simple steps.

----

-# Step 1 – Collect Visa Data
+## Step 1 – Collect Visa Data

-We collected visa information for different countries.
+Visa information was collected for different countries.

-The file used:
+File used:

 data/all_countries.json

 This file contains:
 - Country name
 - Visa type
 - Policy summary
 - Required documents
 - Official source

-This is our main visa policy database.
+This is the main visa policy database.

 ---

-# Step 2 – Convert Data into Chunks
+## Step 2 – Convert Data into Chunks

 Large files are hard to search.

-So we converted each visa policy into a small text block called a “chunk”.
+Each visa policy was converted into a small text block called a “chunk”.

 New file created:

 data/visa_policy_chunks.json

 Each chunk contains:
 - Chunk ID
 - Country
 - Visa Type